 - Personalized License Plates

 Of course, kids come in every day with new challenges.
-We do not have an “off-the-shelf” solution for every problem, and that is not a problem.
+There is no “off-the-shelf” solution for every problem, and that is not a problem.
 Our Design Team stands ready to create new when need arises.
 In fact, most of the solutions listed above were crafted in just such situations.
 So, don’t worry if you have a child who needs something that is not on our list of features.
 We will work with you to find a solution.

 Coming Soon!
 Our Next Generation Car

-This year, we will prototype our first, made-from-scratch vehicle that will allow us to serve older and taller kids, and it will allow our kids to drive their new vehicles indoors as well as outdoors.
+We are working on our first, made-from-scratch vehicle that will allow us to serve older and taller kids.
+It will also allow our kids to drive their new vehicles indoors as well as outdoors.
 This new design:

 - And, up to 60" in height